JeyDotC/Hirudo/README.md

 In this folder you can find the root directory of the framework, some important files and the folder where you are going to work.
 Lets explain each one:

-* [assets/](http://github.com/JeyDotC/Hirudo/tree/master/assets): In this folder you will put your web stuff, like *css, js and image* files.
-Also you can put your special templates like, the *Master.tpl* or *Base.twig* templates for example, but the latter is just a convension.

 * [ext/](http://github.com/JeyDotC/Hirudo/tree/master/ext): Here goes the extensions to the framework: plugins, smarty plugins, configuration, etc.

 * [framework/](http://github.com/JeyDotC/Hirudo/tree/master/framework): Obviously here goes the framework classes; normally you should not